-This is a very easy recipe!
+This is a very easy recipe that I shared on ABC Radio Tasmania Afternoons Friday 19 January 2024 whilst chatting about food and cooking with the delightful John O’Hara.
 Do not be intimidated by the fact that it is Japanese.
-Contrary to popular belief Japanese Home Cooking is simple to prepare with inexpensive seasonal ingredients, is natural and wholesome, delicious and nutritious.
+Contrary to popular belief Japanese home cooking is simple to prepare with inexpensive seasonal ingredients, is natural and wholesome, delicious and nutritious.
 This dish in particular is quite comforting, which is something we all need in these challenging times.
 Embracing my time in the 1980s-1990s learning the skills to cook Japanese food, I developed and tested a whole meal around this dish the other evening, so it should be easy for you.
-It’s gluten free too.
-Vegetarian or vegan use finely diced mushrooms – full of umami goodness.
+It’s gluten free and with cauliflower it’s low carb too. 🙂 Vegetarian or vegan use finely diced mushrooms – full of umami goodness.
 Accompany with my Green Beans with Sesame Dressing or a leafy green salad.
 Prepare this easy Miso Soup with Silken Tofu to add that extra umami flavour to the meal and let me know how you go.
 Take care.
 Stay safe and well.
 Enjoy!
 Sylvia xx

-Salt and two small knobs of butter (omit for vegan)
+Salt and four small knobs of butter (omit for vegan)

-1-2 spring onion, green tops finely shredded/sliced or finely chopped chives
+2-3 spring onions, green tops finely shredded/sliced or finely chopped chives

-- Peel the potatoes and cut them into bite size pieces.
+- Peel the potatoes if using and cut them into bite size pieces.